AWS SAM - Build, Test and Deploy Serveless Applications.

 What is SAM?

-Serverless Application Model (SAM) is a tool that enables you to build, test, and deploy serverless applications.
+Serverless Application Model (SAM) is a tool that enable you to build, test and deploy serverless applications.

 Why SAM?